 But fortunately, even if Windows Blue Screen of Death has appeared, users still have a chance fix the error without reinstalling system.
 Detailed steps are as follows:

 Step 1: change AHCI back to the original mode (like IDE) in BIOS so as to make Windows bootable.

 Step 2: start regedit.exe after Windows starts successfully.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.
-Tip: since operating Registry is a dangerous operation, users can make a backup for it in advance (optional).
-Please see how to back up and restore the registry in Windows to get details.

 Step 4: double click "Start" on the right pane, change the value data to 0, click "OK", and finally quit from the program.

 Step 5: reboot computer and enter BIOS.
 Then, change the mode from IDE to AHCI.